Call Now - Open 24/7

 Most Dangerous Streets for Cycling in New York

-Statistical data proves that some streets in the city are more dangerous than the rest.
-There may be multiple contributing factors, such as poor or absent bicycling infrastructure, traffic volumes, or population density, that create potentially dangerous riding conditions.
-We’ve compiled a list of the 10 most dangerous streets for cyclists in New York City:
+Statistical data show that some streets in the city are more dangerous than the rest.
+There may be multiple contributing factors, such as poor or absent bicycling infrastructure, traffic volumes, or population density, that result in higher accident rates.
+These are the 10 most dangerous streets for cyclists in New York City based on the number of rider injuries from 2020 to 2024:

 Street Name Number of Cyclists Injured